No Child Left Behind Act: Proposals for reform

-The Forum on Educational Accountability (FEA), a working group of signers of the Joint Organizational Statement on NCLB has offered an alternative proposal.
-It proposes to shift NCLB from applying sanctions for failing to raise test scores to supporting state and communities and holding them accountable as they make systemic changes that improve student learning.
+The Forum on Educational Accountability (FEA), a working group of signers of the Joint Organizational Statement on NCLB, offered an alternative proposal.
+It proposed to shift NCLB from applying sanctions for failing to raise test scores to supporting state and communities and holding them accountable as they make systemic changes that improve student learning.

-While many critics and policymakers believe the NCLB legislation has major flaws, it appears the policy will be in effect for the long-term, though not without major modifications.
+2010 Obama administration reforms

 President Barack Obama released a blueprint for reform of the Elementary and Secondary Education Act, the successor to No Child Left Behind, in March 2010.
-Specific revisions include providing funds for states to implement a broader range of assessments to evaluate advanced academic skills, including students' abilities to conduct research, use technology, engage in scientific investigation, solve problems, and communicate effectively.
+Specific revisions included providing funds for states to implement a broader range of assessments to evaluate advanced academic skills, including students' abilities to conduct research, use technology, engage in scientific investigation, solve problems, and communicate effectively.

-In addition, Obama proposes that the NCLB legislation lessen its stringent accountability punishments to states by focusing more on student improvement.
+In addition, Obama proposed that the NCLB legislation lessen its stringent accountability punishments to states by focusing more on student improvement.
 Improvement measures would encompass assessing all children appropriately, including English language learners, minorities, and special needs students.
 The school system would be re-designed to consider measures beyond reading and math tests; and would promote incentives to keep students enrolled in school through graduation, rather than encouraging student drop-out to increase AYP scores.

-Obama's objectives also entail lowering the achievement gap between Black and White students and also increasing the federal budget by $3 billion to help schools meet the strict mandates of the bill.
-There has also been a proposal, put forward by the Obama administration, that states increase their academic standards after a dumbing down period, focus on re-classifying schools that have been labeled as failing, and develop a new evaluation process for teachers and educators.
+Obama's objectives also entailed lowering the achievement gap between Black and White students and also increasing the federal budget by $3 billion to help schools meet the strict mandates of the bill.
+There was also a proposal put forward by the Obama administration that states increase their academic standards after a dumbing down period, focus on re-classifying schools that have been labeled as failing, and develop a new evaluation process for teachers and educators.

-The federal government's gradual investment in public social provisions provides the NCLB Act a forum to deliver on its promise to improve achievement for all of its students.
-Education critics argue that although the legislation is marked as an improvement to the ESEA in de-segregating the quality of education in schools, it is actually harmful.
-The legislation has become virtually the only federal social policy meant to address wide-scale social inequities, and its policy features inevitably stigmatize both schools attended by children of the poor and children in general.
+The federal government's gradual investment in public social provisions provided the NCLB Act a forum to deliver on its promise to improve achievement for all of its students.
+Education critics argued that though the legislation is marked as an improvement to the ESEA in de-segregating the quality of education in schools, it is actually harmful.
+The legislation became virtually the only federal social policy meant to address wide-scale social inequities, and its policy features inevitably stigmatized both schools attended by children of the poor and children in general.

-Moreover, critics further argue that the current political landscape of this country, which favors market-based solutions to social and economic problems, has eroded trust in public institutions and has undermined political support for an expansive concept of social responsibility, which subsequently results in a disinvestment in the education of the poor and privatization of American schools.
+Moreover, critics further argued that the then-current political landscape of this country, which favored market-based solutions to social and economic problems, eroded trust in public institutions and undermined political support for an expansive concept of social responsibility, which subsequently resulted in a disinvestment in the education of the poor and privatization of American schools.